randyleonard99/digitalframeworks-spring2020/class2/assignment2R.md

 Make your way together until you get to:

-**Create a summary, showing the number of opioid prescriptions written by each doctor, the total cost of the opioids prescribed, and the cost per claim**
+_**"Create a summary, showing the number of opioid prescriptions written by each doctor, the total cost of the opioids prescribed, and the cost per claim"**_

 ## Assignment:
 For the assignment you will turn in: